History of Nottingham Forest F.C.: Brian Clough (1979–93)

 Forest chased a unique cup treble but tragedy struck a week after the League Cup win.
-Forest and Liverpool met for the second season in a row in the FA Cup semi-finals.
-The Hillsborough disaster claimed the lives of 96 Liverpool fans.
+Forest and Liverpool met for the second consecutive season in the FA Cup semi-finals.
+The Hillsborough disaster claimed the lives of 97 Liverpool fans.
 The match was abandoned after six minutes.
 When the emotion laden rescheduled game took place Forest struggled as Liverpool won 3–1.
 Forest finished third in the First Division for a second successive year.
 However they were unable to compete in the UEFA Cup as English clubs were still banned from European competitions.
 Des Walker won the first of his four successive selections for the PFA Team of the Year.

 In 1989–90, Forest retained the League Cup with Nigel Jemson scoring the only goal in a 1–0 win over Oldham Athletic, but could only finish ninth in the First Division.
 Despite winning the League Cup, Forest would miss out on European football the following season.
 Though the ban on English clubs playing in European competitions had been lifted for the 1990–91 season, the only UEFA Cup place went to league runners-up Aston Villa.
 Three Forest players (Walker, Pearce and Hodge) were named in the PFA Team of the Year for that season.

 In 1990–91, though league form was again indifferent, Forest reached another final, this time in the FA Cup, the only domestic trophy that Clough had never won.
 The match is best remembered for the antics of Spurs playmaker Paul Gascoigne, whose high tackle on Garry Parker after just two minutes might have been expected to have merited an automatic red card, but was let off without a booking from referee Roger Milford.
 Soon afterwards Gascoigne ruptured his cruciate ligament while making another horror tackle on Gary Charles.
 He again escaped a red card.
 Stuart Pearce put Forest ahead after 16 minutes direct from the resulting free kick and shortly afterwards Gascoigne was stretchered off the pitch and was out of action for a year afterwards.
 Mark Crossley saved a Gary Lineker penalty, becoming only the second player to do so in an FA Cup final.
 Paul Stewart equalised after 55 minutes and the match went into extra time.
 Clough opted not to talk to the players before extra time, instead remaining on the bench.
 Spurs ultimately won 2–1 after Des Walker inadvertently put the ball into his own net.
 A 19-year-old Roy Keane later admitted that he was not fit to play in the match, which he said was why he played such an insignificant role in the final.